 Back pain is debilitating and affects every area of your life.
 The most common area of the back to experience pain is the lumbar region, or the lower back.
 Learn how the practice of yoga can bring relief for back pain sufferers.

+Many people think yoga is a fancy way of meditating.
+They think that there is no way that it could actually be a beneficial form of exercise.
+Yoga is so much more than that and those that practice it develop an unmatched mind to body connection.
 The practice of yoga has gone on for over 5,000 years.
 There are many different types of yoga.
 The most common form practiced in America is Hatha yoga.
 Yoga combines physical poses with breathing techniques and meditation.
 The poses are called asanas, and the breathing methods are called Pranayama.

 Yoga increases ones flexibility.
 The muscles of the body are toned, the joints are lubricated, and the body is detoxified.
 The heart, pulse, and respiratory rate are slowed.
 Blood pressure decreases while the energy level of the participant increases.
 Pains in the body decrease as well with regular practice.